The Top Writers Radio Show comprised six programmes a year, going out fortnightly on Fresh FM. It began in 2016.

 NZSA, which incorporates PEN, honours this event as Courage Day.
 It is named jointly after James Courage, a novelist and poet whose novel A Way of Love was banned because he dared to express homosexuality in his writing, and his grandmother Sarah Courage, whose book describing colonial life in New Zealand was burned by her neighbours.

 Courage Day recognises writers who defend the right of free speech, and those who suffer oppression and are killed or imprisoned for their work.
-The day is marked every year by an event in the Top of the South region.

 Find out more about Courage Day here